• Home

 He also urged his children to be realistic, something many parents can now relate to.
 While the majority of parents still prefer a four-year college education for their children, a new survey from American Student Assistance found that 35% believe some form of technical education or a blue-collar career may be better suited for their child.
 In 2019, that figure was 13%.

 And it makes sense.
 Most white-collar entry-level jobs require a college degree, which has become a severe economic burden for younger generations.
 According to a 2024 report by the Education Data Initiative, the average Gen Zer has $22,948 of student loan debt.
-In addition, companies have reduced their rates of hiring entry-level employees, in part due to tariff disruptions as well as AI automating some of these early work experiences.
+In addition, companies have reduced their rates of hiring entry-level employees, in part because of tariff disruptions as well as AI automating some of these early work experiences.

 Crawford himself was concerned when his son decided to study data science, having heard—like many others—about struggles in hiring.
 But he realized that “it’s something that he enjoys, and he’s good at.
 And so computer science it is.”